benhoyt/benhoyt.github.com/writings/web-service-stdlib.md

 // writeJSON marshals v to JSON and writes it to the response, handling
 // errors as appropriate.
 It also sets the Content-Type header to
 // "application/json".
-func writeJSON(w http.ResponseWriter, status int, v interface{}) {
+func (s *Server) writeJSON(w http.ResponseWriter, status int, v interface{}) {
     w.Header().Set("Content-Type", "application/json; charset=utf-8")
     b, err := json.MarshalIndent(v, "", "    ")
     if err != nil {
+        s.log.Printf("error marshaling JSON: %v", err)
-        http.Error(w, `{"error":"`+ErrorInternal+`"}`,
+        http.Error(w, `{"error":"`+ErrorInternal+`"}`, http.StatusInternalServerError)
-            http.StatusInternalServerError)
         return
     }
     w.WriteHeader(status)
-    w.Write(b)
+    _, err = w.Write(b)
+    if err != nil {
+        // Very unlikely to happen, but log any error (not much more we can do) s.log.Printf("error writing JSON: %v", err)
     }
+}

 // readJSON reads the request body and unmarshals it from JSON, handling
 // errors as appropriate.
 It returns true on success; the caller should
-// return from the handler early if it returns false. func readJSON(w http.ResponseWriter, r *http.Request, v interface{})
+// return from the handler early if it returns false. func (s *Server) readJSON(w http.ResponseWriter, r *http.Request, v interface{}) bool {
-        bool {
     b, err := io.ReadAll(r.Body)
     if err != nil {
+        s.log.Printf("error reading JSON body: %v", err)
-        jsonError(w, http.StatusInternalServerError, ErrorInternal, nil)
+        s.jsonError(w, http.StatusInternalServerError, ErrorInternal, nil)
         return false
     }
     err = json.Unmarshal(b, v)
     if err != nil {
         data := map[string]interface{}{"message": err.Error()}
-        jsonError(w, http.StatusBadRequest, ErrorMalformedJSON, data)
+        s.jsonError(w, http.StatusBadRequest, ErrorMalformedJSON, data)
         return false
     }
     return true
 }
 ```

-Note that I could have used [`json.Encoder`](https://pkg.go.dev/encoding/json#Encoder) to stream directly to the response.
+I could have used [`json.Encoder`](https://pkg.go.dev/encoding/json#Encoder) to stream directly to the response.
 However, error handling is a bit tricky: if there's a JSON marshaling error and `Encoder.Encode` has already written something to the response, you can't return a non-200 HTTP status.
 In the `Album` case an error is unlikely (impossible?) because it's such a simple struct, but in the general case JSON encoding can return errors, so I'm marshaling the struct to a `[]byte` first.

 Similarly, for unmarshaling you can use [`json.Decoder`](https://pkg.go.dev/encoding/json#Decoder) to read directly from the request body -- however, that is really [designed for streams](https://ahmet.im/blog/golang-json-decoder-pitfalls/).

+Note how we're logging the `err` value for Internal Server Errors -- it may have sensitive (or just too much) information in it, so log it instead of including it in the response.

 ## Validation